Second Reading: Hebrews 7:23-28

 With this background, we can now address the verses in this reading.
 The author implied the chief impediment to the Levitical priesthood was death itself.
 Christ, who was THE priest in the order of Melchizedek, overcame death.
 So, he could not pass on his status.
 Those who approached God through his intercession could do so in fullest confidence.

 In addition, Christ had no sin.
 He could succeed where the other high priests had failed.
 The author implied this was the reason Christ could overcome death.
 In the minds of his contemporaries, sin led to death.
 Only the One without sin could conquer death and fulfill the promise of Psalm 110:4.
 He did so in his self-offering death.
 While this might seem a contradiction, bring to mind the image of the Suffering Servant from Isaiah.
 The sinless Servant who suffered and died for the sins of others would see life again.
-His death led to new life.
+His death led to a new life.
 In this way, the Son was perfected; in this sense, perfection meant status.
 Christ acted as High Priest directly before the throne of God in heaven.
 No one had a high status than he had.

 The book of Hebrews gives us much to think about.
 For much of our faith was contained in these compressed verses.
 The priesthood of Melchizedek was not one of ritual, but one of self-giving death.
 We join with Christ's priesthood when we die to self for the sake of others.
 In this way, we join our worship with his in heaven.
 We must remember that self-giving is the essence of Christian worship.